Start 'Em, Sit 'Em Week 2: Quarterbacks

 Ben Roethlisberger vs. Seattle Seahawks

 Roethlisberger, listed as a sit 'em in this column a week ago, put up a stinker in a bad road loss to the Patriots.
 I'd look for him to rebound at home (you know the trend) against the Seahawks, who allowed 418 passing yards, two touchdowns and a 106.5 passer rating to Andy Dalton a week ago.
-Seattle's pass defense can be had, so start Big Ben.
+Obviously, Seattle's pass defense can be had.

 Start 'Em: Carson Wentz at Atlanta Falcons, Jared Goff vs. New Orleans Saints